 - HIIT: I started playing badminton actively and gym three times a week.
 I actively practiced Taekwondo (I got a Black Belt after four years of practice), and the sparring and related exercises kept me in decent shape.

 All this helped a lot keeping me fit and healthy.
 But apparently, it was not enough.
 When I turned 38, I felt good, but I noticed an increased greying of hair and some tiredness during the day.
-I realized my lifestyle had merely slowed down the aging process, but I was still aging nonetheless.
-I had to do something radical to stop or reverse my aging.
+I realized my lifestyle had merely slowed down the ageing process but did not halt it altogether.
+So I had to do something radical to stop or reverse my ageing.
 Until now, I realized that whatever I had learned about healthy living was not even the tip of the educational iceberg of healthy living.
 All it needed was a deeper dive.
-And that’s when I turned towards biohacking.
+And that’s when I turned towards bio-hacking.